Japan’s First Female Leader: Challenges and Expectations

 Election Amidst an Economic War

-A rundown of the 2025 Canadian election.
+A rundown of the 2025 Canadian election

 The Canadian election has been a fascinating watch.
 At first glance, it would appear that we have seen one of the most drastic polling reversals in recent memory.
 I would rather argue that an unpopular leader left a popular party.
-While the rate of this change has been fueled by an erratic foreign policy from Canada’s southern neighbor, the change itself was set one way or another.
+While abruptness of this change has been fueled by an erratic foreign policy from Canada’s Southern neighbor, the change itself was set one way or another.
 The sudden and unpredictable nature of the new U.S. administration has trumped over most other issues in Canada.
 However, these issues will still plague whichever party comes out on top.

 Referendum Rundown